 His most famous works, in addition to gold art works, are the statue of Perseus with the head of Medusa (Perseo con la testa di Medusa) guarded in the Loggia dei Lanzi and his autobiography, The Life (Vita di Benvenuto di Maestro Giovanni Cellini fiorentino, scritta, per lui medesimo, in Firenze).

-Ponte Vecchio is probably the world’s most famous ancient bridge.
-It is a masterpiece of architecture and beauty.
+Ponte Vecchio is a masterpiece of architecture and beauty.
 Today, many visitors crowd the bridge, fascinated by its magnificence, the marvelous jewelry stores, and to enjoy the unique view.

 Ponte Vecchio has survived the butchers, the floods, and the wars . . .